cs10/fa25/syllabus.md

     -  Lab iClicker:
           - [Nahee's Section: 3 to 5PM in Barker 101](https://join.iclicker.com/LLFC)
           - [Marius's Section: 8 to 10PM in Soda 438](https://join.iclicker.com/WXYE)
 * **PrairieLearn**: This is the platform you will use to take exams (Quest, Midterm, and Postterm).
-We will manually add you the site later in the semester. <!--Here is the link to [PrairieLearn](https://us.prairielearn.com/pl/course_instance/192475).
+We will manually add you the site later in the semester. -Here is the link to [PrairieLearn](https://us.prairielearn.com/pl/course_instance/192475).
 You will need to manually be added to the PrairieLearn.
-If you are not, please post a message on EdStem.-->
+If you are not, please post a message on EdStem.
 * **Snap!**: The programming language we will be using for more than half the semester.
 The website can be found here: [Snap!](https://snap.berkeley.edu/)
 * **Gradeview**: This is the website where you will be able to access your current grades in the class.
 You will need to sign-in using your UC Berkeley credentials on the [Gradeview](https://gradeview.eecs.berkeley.edu/login) website.